v3 feature matrix

 The main difference is that things in v3 are far simpler.
 That’s because in v3 your code is deployed to our servers (unless you self-host) which are long-running.

-1. No timeouts.
+- No timeouts.

-3. Just use official SDKs, not integrations.
+- Just use official SDKs, not integrations.

-4. tasks are the new primitive, not jobs.
+s are the new primitive, not job

 OpenAI example comparison